workarea-commerce/rails-decorators/README.md

 module Ecommerce
   decorate Product do
     decorated do
-      # Static methods may be called here.
+      # Class methods may be called here.
-      attr_writer :discount_rate
+      attr_writer :on_sale
     end

     class_methods do